-Attempts were made to obtain aerial radiolocations on all instrumented grizzly bears at least once each week during the 7-8 month period in which they were not in dens.
+Attempts were made to obtain aerial radiolocations on all instrumented grizzly bears at least once each week during the 7-8-month period in which they were not in dens.
 Global Positioning System (GPS) collars were programmed to attempt locations every 1-2 hours depending on configuration, and data were stored within the collar and then downloaded to a lap top computer in an aircraft (Telonics Inc., Mesa AZ).
 Beginning in 2016, we have used iridium collars on select males to enable remote download.
 All collars were equipped with a release mechanism to allow them to drop off and be retrieved prior to denning.
-Expected collar life varied from 1-3 field seasons over the course of the study depending upon model of collar and programming.
+Expected collar and programming.
 Weekly aircraft radio monitoring was conducted to check for mortality signals and approximate location.
 Life home ranges (minimum convex polygons; Hayne 1959) were calculated for grizzly bears during the study period.
-We generated home range polygons using ArcGIS.
+We generated home range polygons using ArcGISPro.